 Known as one of the most effective turnaround CEOs in the industry, Mueller took control and made a series of calls that the previous management were unwilling to make.
 These included the layoff of over 6,000 people (30% of the entire workforce) and retiring a large part of their fleet.
 Retiring all Boeing 777s was a large part of the turnaround strategy.
 This was not only because the model is associated with the two disasters, but also because it was one of the least fuel efficient planes the company had.

 According to Mueller, the justification for shrinking the size of the business was that if an unprofitable airline is growing, it just meant that its losses are growing.
-He knew right away when he took the job that the goal of MAS was to resume its growth only after achieving profit.
+He knew right away that expansion could only happen once Malaysia Airlines was growing again.